Sanctions for Individuals

 The policies stated below are in effect as of the Fall 2018 Term/Semester.
 Please refer to the 2017-2018 Student Handbook for policies in effect prior to Fall 2018.

 If a student is found responsible for a violation of the Student Code of Conduct, the student will be given 1 or more sanctions.
 Sanctions are designed to help prevent future Student Code of Conduct violations, educate students on appropriate behavior required to succeed in the workplace and live in society, and where appropriate, remedy any damage done.

-Permanent dismissal from the university (noted in the student’s education records), which prohibits the student from attending the university (at any campus or learning site) or any university events and from entering or being present without permission on any property of the university.
+Permanent dismissal from the university (noted in the student’s education records), which prohibits the student from attending the university (at any campus or learning site, or online) or any university events and from entering or being present without permission on any property of the university.
 A student who is dismissed from the university will still be responsible for certain tuition and housing charges, subject to any applicable refund policy.

-A temporary suspension from the university, which prohibits the student from attending the university (at any campus or learning site) or any university events and from entering or being present without permission on any property of the university.
+A temporary suspension from the university, which prohibits the student from attending the university (at any campus or learning site, or online) or any university events and from entering or being present without permission on any property of the university.
 During a university suspension, a student conduct hold is placed on the student’s academic record, which prevents the student from registering for classes and/or graduating.
 Requests for reinstatement after a university suspension will not be granted until all conditions of the suspension have been met and all other sanctions have been completed.
 As with dismissal, a student who is suspended from the university will still be responsible for certain tuition and housing charges, subject to any applicable refund policy.
 When a student returns from suspension, the student will be placed on conduct probation for a minimum of 2 terms.
 In certain instances, a student may be suspended until the complainant graduates.